METHODOLOGY

 Write the test first.
 Watch it fail.
 Write the code that makes it pass.
 Refactor.
 Repeat.

 Test-Driven Development is a discipline, not a methodology.
 The loop is: red (write a failing test), green (write the simplest code that passes), refactor (clean up without breaking the test).
-Done literally, it produces code with very high test coverage and a forcing function against over-engineering.
+Done literally, it produces code with high test coverage and a forcing function against over-engineering.
+The discipline only pays off when those tests run on every change, which is why TDD and CI/CD are siblings, not separate concerns.

 The reason most teams say they do TDD but actually do not: writing the test first feels slower in the moment.
 The compounding payoff (refactor safety, regression coverage, design pressure toward smaller units) only shows up months later.
 By then the team has stopped writing the tests first and convinced itself it never made a difference.